truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 ## Two-Factor Authentication (2FA) and Administrator Account Log In

-To use two-factor authentication with the administrator account (root or admin user), first configure and enable SSH service to allow SSH access, then [configure two-factor authentication]({{< relref "ManageGlobal2FASCALE.md" >}}).
+To use two-factor authentication with an administrator account, first configure and enable SSH service to allow SSH access, then [configure two-factor authentication]({{< relref "ManageGlobal2FASCALE.md" >}}).
 If you have the root user configured with a password and enable it, you can SSH into the system with the root user.
-Security best practice is to disable the root user password and only use the local administrator account.
+Security best practice is to disable the root user password and only use a local administrator account.

 ## Administrator Logins and TrueCommand